William and Karen Sonneborn Chair for Interdisciplinary Collaboration

 The Sonneborn Chair for Interdisciplinary Collaboration uniquely connects faculty excellence with institutional and educational transformation.
 The dually-awarded Chairs will reward boundary-crossing activity and faculty who have been working together as a team, in integrative ways and building networks across the campus and with the community (locally and globally).

-The “term chair” is to be jointly held (for a three-year term) by at least two faculty with a track record of collaborating on joint research and who want to extend and expand their collaborations into the future.
+The term “chair” is to be jointly held (for a three-year term) by at least two faculty with a track record of collaborating on joint research and who want to extend and expand their collaborations into the future.
+At least one faculty member of the team must have a primary appointment on Main Campus.
 The William and Karen Sonneborn Chair for Interdisciplinary Collaboration will provide recognition, funds and other support to advance their collaborative and innovative work in interdisciplinary research and mentored student learning.

 Selection Process and Terms

 Nominations for William and Karen Sonneborn Chair for Interdisciplinary Collaboration will be reviewed by a faculty panel that will make a recommendation to the Provost, based on colleague nominations and applications that fit the criteria.
 Selections will be made initially for a three-year term chair to be held by two collaborating faculty at the same time.
-The term may be extended based on progress, results, and impact during the first term.
-In 2020, one pair (or team) will be named the inaugural Sonneborn Chair.
+In 2023, at least one pair (or team) will be named the Sonneborn Chair.

-- Demonstrated faculty research excellence jointly achieved through collaborative work, involving at least two Georgetown faculty in different fields.
+- Demonstrated faculty research excellence jointly achieved through collaborative work, involving at least two Georgetown faculty in different fields within and across schools and campuses.

-- Preference will be given to faculty collaborations that have a track record of published products and demonstrated interest in new mentored learning opportunities that further connect the education and research missions.
+- Preference will be given to faculty collaborations that have a track record of productivity, including published products, as well as demonstrated interest in providing mentored learning opportunities for students that further connect the education and research missions.

 - Preference will be given to faculty collaborations that create opportunities for diverse undergraduate and graduate students, including first-generation and low-income students.